TaitoUnited/taito-cli/docs/manual/02-installation.md

 ### Linux / macOS / Windows with cygwin

-> For Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed: `apt-cyg install procps-ng`.
+> Docker for Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed: `apt-cyg install procps-ng`.
 Configure cygwin in that way you can call `git`, `docker` and `docker-compose` commands from cygwin shell.
 If you would rather use [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about), see the next chapter.

 1. Clone this git repository and checkout the master branch.

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.

 3. Configure your personal settings in `~/.taito/taito-config.sh` (see the example below).
-If you work for an organization that uses taito-cli, they will provide you with the correct settings.
-See [Advanced Usage](https://github.com/TaitoUnited/taito-cli#advanced-usage) if you work for multiple organizations.
+If you work for an organization that uses taito-cli, they will provide you the correct settings.
+See [Advanced Usage](https://github.com/TaitoUnited/taito-cli#advanced-usage) if you need to configure settings for multiple organizations.
     ```
     #!/bin/bash
     # shellcheck disable=SC2034